clarkezone/clarkezone.github.io/_posts/2018-12-14-animated-vector-graphics-using-windows_ui_composition.md

 categories: [blogging, WUC]
 tags: [animation]
 ---
-# Some History: Bitmap Composition in Windows
+# Some History: Composition in the Windows DWM
 Since the mists of time [Windows Vista to be precise], the Desktop Window Manager has been focussed on composing bitmaps.
 What does that mean in practice?
 Well, if you are creating an application that needs display content like a button your application will ultimately need to produce a bitmap representation in order to give to DWM aka the Windows compositor to display on screen.
 In reality, UI frameworks take care of this for you so you are probably none the wiser that your lovingly created
 ```xaml
 <Button/>
 ```
 tag becomes an A8 texture with pre-rendered antialised text and another RGB texture representing the colored rectangle and border.
 Furthermore, if your application has a desire to use more exotic XAML shapes, these also need to be rasterized as bitmaps and handed to the Compositor as well.
 While there is nothing wrong with this approach, it means that applications and/or UI frameworks have to work harder to animate things.

+# Enter Primitives

 That was the world of the compositor circa Windows 8.
-In Windows 8.1 we had desires to start moving beyond bitmaps.
-The reason back then was to fix the Airspace issue that existed with XAML and Webview.
-But we also had a desire to push forward and expand the capabilites of the compositor to offer frameworks and apps a way richer palette of graphical primitives.
-By Windows 10 RS1 we had built out the modern Windows.UI.Composition API surface and moved XAML completely on top of it for basic rendering.
-Text is to this day still rendered to A8 textures but buttons, rectangles, borders etc use the corresponding composition primitives.
+By Windows 10 RS1, on the compositor team, we had built out the modern Windows.UI.Composition API surface complete with a new set of content and animation primitives and the XAML framework team was able to consume this, bringing simpli

 # Native Animated Vector Graphics
 Fast Forward to today: animated vector graphics have become common place in mobile apps.
 It's hard to find a popular mobile app that doesn't have some kind of cute loading screen, welcome animation, app tutorial that doesn't contain a whealth of beautifuly designed characters, dd motion to bring a more playful, human feel.
 TODO: example GIF.

-That brings me to Windows 10 19H1.
-We are releasing both a series of API's that bring
+To be able to support this kind of experience on Windows, We set out on a jouney to add a rich set of vector animation primitives to the engine, staring in RS5 and delivering in a complete end to end implementation in 19H1.
+We are releasing both a series of API's that bring low level capabilities to the platform, a toolchain to enable a designer developer workflow from After Effects and a new XAML control that makes it easy for UI developers to incorporate vector animation in apps.

+Becuase the low-level support is implemented in a framework agnostic way in the Compositor itself, it's possible to get animated vector support in UWP XAML Apps, WPF, Winforms and even desktop win32 apps.

 ## Hello Shape
-In this example I'm going to use a desktop win32 project in c++/winrt to show off the capabilites.
-I also have c# examples available here.
+For the remainder of this post I will show how to use the low level primitives directly in a desktop win32 project in c++/winrt.
+In the next post I'll show how to use some of the higher level tooling to

  Let's start by creating a basic shape using a ShapeVisual

 ```cppwinrt